cljung/inettime/README.md

 ## Revision history
-In the beginning, this tool used the US Navy's websites output and screen scraped output in the html body, but when the program became popular world wide, the website started to use random output date format.
+In the beginning, this tool used the US Navy's websites output and screen scraped output in the html body, but when the program became popular world wide, the website started to use random output date formats.
 Then I changed to using the Date: attribute in the standard http response.
-Some 17 years after I wrote the program, I switched to use Microsoft Azure as the source of time, since if Azure have a time skew problem, many enterprises in the world have a time skew problem.
+Some 17 years after I wrote the program, I switched to use Microsoft Azure as the source of time, since I thought that if Azure have a time skew problem, many enterprises in the world have a time skew problem.

 ## Building the sample on Linux
-Git clone the code and either run make on MacOS/Linux/FreeBSD, the DCL script on OpenVMS or build the code using Visual Studio on Windows.
+Git clone the code and either run "make" on MacOS/Linux/FreeBSD, the DCL script on OpenVMS or build the code using Visual Studio on Windows.
 My most recent test builds have been on Windows 10/VS2015, MacOS El capitain, Linux Ubuntu 14.04.
 Back in the hay-days I built on OpenVMS 7.2 and it was used for a very long time at an not-so-small financial institute who asked me to update and maintain it for them.